uid/caesar-web/README.markdown

     vagrant up

+The setup script will probably stop to ask you to configure postfix.
+Use the defaults (Internet Site, hostname precise32).

+Ignore the final warning from apache2: Could not reliably determine the server's fully qualified domain name.

 Log into it:

     vagrant ssh

-On the VM, run the setup script:
+### Configure local settings

+Copy the template for settings_local.py:

     cd /var/django/caesar
-    sudo ./setup.sh

-The setup script will probably stop to ask you to configure postfix.
-Use the defaults (Internet Site, hostname precise32).

-Ignore the final warning from apache2: Could not reliably determine the server's fully qualified domain name.
+    cp settings_local.py.template settings_local.py

+The default settings are intended for development: DEBUG is turned on, a local sqlite database file is used for storing data.
+For deploying Caesar as a user-facing web app, you should edit settings_local.py and change settings as explained by the comments.

 ### Initialize the database

 Now, initialize the database.
 With the default settings_local.py file, the database is stored in a .sqlite3 file in fixtures/, so you can always delete that file and start this part over if things go wrong.

+    cd /var/django/caesar
     ./manage.py syncdb         # say "no", don't create superuser yet ./manage.py migrate